Changing from a Foreign University Degree Programme

 Documents on studies taken abroad must meet the translation and legalisation requirements laid down in the regulations.

-Applications that do not fulfil the legal requirements will be refused.
+Applications that do not fulfil the legal requirements will be rejected.
 Applications that do meet requirements will be ranked according to the following criteria.

 Within each group, applications are ranked by scores for academic transcripts, pursuant to the criteria laid down in the regulations for admission to the UAB and published by each centre.

-Once the resolution on admissions has been signed, the centre publishes a list containing the authorised applications, those on the waiting list, and those that have been refused.
+Once the resolution on admissions has been signed, the centre publishes a list of the successful applicants on the waiting list, and applicants who have been rejected.

-Prices for university academic and administrative services for the academic year
+- Fees for university academic and administrative services for the academic year (2021-2022) (pending approval)

-Legalisation of official documents from abroad (Ministry of Education)
+- Legalisation of official documents issued outside Spain (Ministry of Education)

-Legalisation of official documents from abroad (Ministry of Foreign Affairs and Cooperation)
+- Legalisation of official documents issued outside Spain (Ministry of Foreign Affairs and Cooperation)